 • See Rates & Fees

 In our opinion, the Delta SkyMiles Gold is a good credit card for someone who often flies with Delta Air Lines (or partners).
 The rewards rate with Delta cards isn't too high, but the real money savings come in the travel benefits you receive.
 For even occasional Delta flyers, getting that first checked bag free on Delta flights is a potential huge money saver.
-As we mentioned, the $99 annual fee virtually pays for itself even if you travel Delta round-trip just once a year with one other person and plan to check your baggage.
 Remember, as with all credit card offers, terms and limitations apply.

 Next Step: View the issuer's official application, terms, and details